Serialization in rustc

 decode references, but various generic code needs types to actually be

-For interned types instead of manually implementing RefDecodable
+For interned types instead of manually implementing RefDecodable, using a new

 Derive macros